ABizCho/pyPpAndPc/readme.md

 However, the program's main functions were replaced with 'AI Writing'.
 <br>

-This project was made for horiz.d's business.
+This project was planned to support horiz.d's business.
 <br><br>